-When you first get engaged, the world of weddings is full of infinite possibilities… and so is your Pinterest board.
+Before you first start wedding planning, the world of weddings seems full of infinite possibilities… and so is your Pinterest board.
 Maybe you’ll have a tiny quirky wedding in a forest.
 Maybe you’ll have an all-night disco party in a giant hall.
 Maybe you’ll wear a ballgown… or maybe one of those newfangled wedding jumpsuits.
 Who knows!
 The world is your wedding oyster.

 Well, luckily for you, we’ve spent the last decade solving all of these wedding problems… and providing a place of zero wedding judgment.
 Want to have a $1,000 wedding for fifty people?
 Let’s do it.
 Want to spend $300,000 on five hundred of your nearest and dearest?
 You do you.
 And before you start to panic, we’ve partnered with Zola, the free(!) wedding-planning app and registry company.
 Together we’re going to walk through everything you need to know—from gathering wedding planning tools, to talking to your family, to picking your decor style.
 You name the problem, and between Zola and APW, we’ve probably got a solution.
 Hopefully a lower-stress, judgment-free solution.
 So let’s get down to brass tacks and figure out where you’re going to start… and how you’re going to slay this thing.
 (And pro-tip: Bookmark this page, so you can come back to it as you go.)